claire-cheng/Google-Analytics-Segmentation-Analysis/README.md

 </p>
 For the transaction revenues, most of them come from cluster 4.
 Cluster 1, with the minimal person, is the second largest source for transaction revenue.

-According to the results, we believe that cluster 1 the niche market and cluster 4 is our target customer, thus we decided to focus on these two clusters.
+According to the results, I believe that cluster 1 the niche market and cluster 4 is our target customer, thus I decided to focus on these two clusters.
 <p align="center">
   <img src="https://raw.githubusercontent.com/claire-cheng/Google-Analytics-Segmentation-Analysis/main/Cluster%201%20Paid%20Users%20in%20US.png">
 </p>